-Appearance

-The size, shape, colour, temperature and surface texture all play an important part in helping to determine first reactions to a food.

-Smell (odour or aroma)

-The nose detects volatile aromas released from food.
+Appearance The size, shape, colour, temperature and surface texture all play an important part in helping to determine first reactions to a food.
+Taste There are five basic tastes: • bitter; • salt; • sour; • sweet; • umami. : Smell (odour or aroma) The nose detects volatile aromas released from food.
 An odour may be described by association with a particular food, e.g. herby, cheesy, fishy.

-The intensity can also be recorded.
-Odour and taste work together to produce flavour.
+Touch Food texture is the way food is felt by the fingertips, tongue, teeth and palate.
+When food is placed in the mouth, the surface of the tongue l· The intensity can also be recorded.
+Odour and taste work together to and other sensitive skin reacts to its surface texture.
+This sensation is · produce flavour.